TechLX-software/vanillamod-transpiler/docs/vMod/introduction.md

 Stuff - (As a Student, Educator, Game Developer / Map Maker.)
 (Learn JS, online courses and documentation, Convenience and power of real code syntax; no installs or configuraton, just add the MC world to your saves; helpful editor checks for command errors; performance optimization and analyzer)

-The [Editor page](editor.md) has a more detailed explanation of many helpful features.
+Take a look at our [Features page](features) for a more detailed list!

 ## How does vMod work?